 Syllabus Learning Objectives The primary goal of the course is to provide a solid foundation in the basic concepts and facts of general and inorganic chemistry, particularly those needed for a successful understanding of biologic- chemistry and pharmaceutic-chemistry for other courses for which chemistry is a prerequisite.
 The course aims to give the student an appreciation of the importance of chemistry to society in general and to daily life in particular.
 Course prerequisites Basic knowledge of Mathematics (I and II grade equations, conversion between measurements units and operations with logarithms) and geometry Contents Introductory notions Units of measurement and conversion factors.
 SI system.
 Fundamental definitions of physics.
 Basic mathematical concepts (scientific notation; logarithms; exponential function; resolution of first- and second-degree equations; functions and graphs).
 Fundamentals of the atomic nature of matter.
 States of aggregation and changes of state.
 Phases.
 Homogeneous and heterogeneous systems.
 Mixtures.
 Solutions.
 Separation of the components of a system.
 Substances, compounds, elements.
 Lavoisier's Law of Conservation of Mass.
+Dalton's atomic theory.
+The Law of Definite Composition or Proportions (Proust), Law of combining volumes (Gay-Lussac) Avogadro's hypothesis.
 Atoms, molecules, atomic symbols and chemical formulas.

 Atomic structure: protons, neutrons, electrons.
 Atomic number.
 Mass number.
 Definition of mole.
 Avogadro number.
 Molar mass.
 Mass Percentage composition and empirical formula.
 Chemical equations and their balancing.
 The periodic table.
 Metals and non-metals.
 Valence.
 Electrons distribution in atoms.
 Chemical bonds.

-Atomic structure and properties Rutherford's atomic model.
+Atomic structure and properties

+Rutherford's atomic model.
 Fundamental experiences on the constitution of the matter.
 Light and electromagnetic waves.
 Interference and diffraction.
 Atomic spectra.
 Hydrogen atom spectrum.
 Bohr's atomic model for hydrogen.
 The undulatory properties of particles.
 Heisenberg's Uncertainty principle.
 Basic principles of quantum mechanics.
 Quantum numbers.
 Hydrogen atomic orbitals.
 Polyelectronic atoms.
 Aufbau principle.
 Pauli exclusion principle.
 Hund's rule.
 Aufbau and periodic table.
 Periodic properties, atomic and ionic radii.
 Ionization energy.
 Electron affinity.